 5. Falling Overboard listed as #1 cause of deaths and injuries again in 2005, according to the USCG.
 Stay in or with your BOAT!
 Wear personal flotation devices or life jackets.
 Drowning is still number 1 consequence of accidents/incidents.
 Look into the inflatable type devices that also allow you to get plenty of sun and movement while you remain safe should you fall overboard.

 6. Jet Skiing/personal water craft (PWC) - Be very alert to traffic and wakes.
 PWC riders are often victims of propeller strikes.
 Make certain your PWC is equipped with off throttle steering controls to help avoid collisions and encounters with boat propellers.

-7. Teaksurfing, tubeing, water skiing.
+7. Teak-surfing, tubing, water skiing.
 Do not teak surf.
-This puts you at close proximity to the propeller and in danger of CO affixiation.
-Tubeing and skiing ropes may catch into the propeller and pull you into the blades.
+This puts you at close proximity to the propeller and in danger of CO asphyxiation.
+Tubing and skiing ropes may catch into the propeller and pull you into the blades.

 8. Boating Under the Influence.
-No one deserves the consequences of impaired judgement and poor reflexes caused by sun & alcohol.
+No one deserves the consequences of impaired judgment and poor reflexes caused by sun & alcohol.
 Drink lots of water.

 Knowing about these dangers are important.
 However, be aware of the safety equipment which is available.
-Installed safety technology/equipment provides the highest level of security when judgement and education or circumstances fail.
+Installed safety technology/equipment provides the highest level of security when judgment and education or circumstances fail.